michaelrambeau/bestofjs-api/README.md

-# BestOfJS public API (Work in Progress)
+# Best of JavaScript public API

-Public API used by https://bestof.js.org/ web application, made with [FeathersJS](https://feathersjs.com/)
+Public API used by https://bestofjs.org/ web application, a node.js server made with [FeathersJS](https://feathersjs.com/)

 Used to serve the user-generated content: the links and the reviews posted by the users.